martijnboland/MvcPaging/README.md

 	Action(string action)
 		Sets an alternative action for the pager that is different from the current action

+	Action(string action, string controller)
+		Sets an alternative action and controller for the pager that is different from the current

 	AddRouteValue(string name, object value)
 		Adds a single route value parameter that is added to page url's